yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 If Bank reserves each loan at 0%, credit expansion would be infinite.
 However this implies zero time preference, or the idea that time has no value, implying that all money is lent indefinitely.
 In the case of Bank, 0% reserve implies no liquidity to satisfy any withdrawal (i.e. immediate failure).
 Yet given zero time preference there could never be any withdrawals, making the scenario irrelevant.
 Credit expansion is necessarily finite.

-Let us revisit the scenario where Bank creates credit at negative reserve (i.e. out of thin air).
+Let us revisit the scenario where Bank creates credit at negative reserve (i.e. out of thin air), this time considering spending.
 For example, on deposits of 0oz Bank issues a loan of 1000oz:

 |           |savings   |money     |asset     |liability |credit    |debt      |
 |-----------|----------|----------|----------|----------|----------|----------|